MAkzent/DJT-frontend-coding-challenge/QnA.md

 > ## How long did the assignment take (in hours)?
 Please break down your answer into buckets (e.g. "Learning Framework", "Coding", "Debugging").

-Learning Nuxt / Vue - 2 hours
+- Learning Nuxt / Vue - 2 hours
-System Design - 2 hours
+- System Design - 2 hours
-Implementation - 1 hour
+- Implementation - 1 hour
-Debugging / Tweaking CSS! - 1 hour
+- Debugging / Tweaking CSS! - 1 hour

 > ## If you could go back and give yourself advice at the beginning of the project, what would it be?

 - Design for mobile first!
 It makes adjusting styles for larger screens more intuitive as you tweak rather than wholesale adjust (which is hard to avoid if going from large -> small).
 - Deprioritize smaller parts of the UI Design and stay disciplined in focus towards the core parts of the scaffold (tweak last).
-- Decouple Design and Logic as much as possible -> priortize base UI components that can funnel into logical components (and use layouts!)
+- Decouple Design and Logic as much as possible -> prioritize base UI components that can funnel into logical components (and use layouts!)

 > ## Did you learn anything new?